-(48) "Personal Care Home", as defined at O.C.G.A. § 31-6-2(30), means a residential facility that is certified as a provider of medical assistance for Medicaid purposes pursuant to Article 7 of Chapter 4 of Title 49 having at least twenty-five (25) beds and providing, for compensation, protective care and oversight of ambulatory, non-related persons who need a monitored environment but who do not have injuries or disabilities which require chronic or convalescent care, including medical, nursing, or intermediate care.
+- (45) "Personal Care Home", as defined at O.C.G.A. § 31-6-2(30), means a residential facility that is certified as a provider of medical assistance for Medicaid purposes pursuant to Article 7 of Chapter 4 of Title 49 having at least twenty-five (25) beds and providing, for compensation, protective care and oversight of ambulatory, non-related persons who need a monitored environment but who do not have injuries or disabilities which require chronic or convalescent care, including medical, nursing, or intermediate care.
 Personal care homes including those facilities which monitor daily residents' functioning and location, have the capability for crisis intervention, and provide supervision in areas of nutrition, medication, and provision of transient medical care.
-Such term does not include:

-- (a) Old age residences which are devoted to independent living units with kitchen facilities in which residents have the option of preparing and serving some or all of their own meals; or - (b) Boarding facilities that do not provide personal care. - (49) "Primary campus" means the building at which the majority of a hospital's or a remote location of a hospital's licensed and operational inpatient hospital beds are located, and includes the health care facilities of such hospital within 1,000 yards of such building.
-Any health care facility operated under a hospital's license prior to July 1, 2019, but not on the hospital's primary campus shall remain part of such hospital but shall not constitute such hospital's primary campus unless otherwise meeting the requirements of this paragraph. - (50) "Project", as defined at O.C.G.A. § 31-6-2(31), means a proposal to take an action for which Certificate of Need review is required under these Rules.
+Such term does not include: - (a) Old age residences which are devoted to independent living units with kitchen facilities in which residents have the option of preparing and serving some or all of their own meals; or - (b) Boarding facilities that do not provide personal care. - (46) "Project", as defined at O.C.G.A. § 31-6-2(31), means a proposal to take an action for which Certificate of Need review is required under these Rules.
 A project or proposed project may refer to the proposal from its earliest planning stages up through the point at which the new institutional health service is offered.
-In accordance with the definition of "associated with and simultaneously developed or proposed," the Department shall consider simultaneous activities, including, but not limited to, construction, remodeling, development, and acquisitions, unless expressly not included by other provisions of these Rules, which are determined by the Department to be associated with one another, to be a single project. - (51) "Remote location of a hospital" means a hospital facility or organization that is either created by, or acquired by, a hospital that is the main provider for the purpose of furnishing inpatient hospital services under the name, ownership, and financial and administrative control of the main provider. - (52) "Rural county" means a county having a population of less than 50,000 according to the United States decennial census of 2010 or any future such census.

-(53) "Service-specific Rule" means those rules that are part of -Ga.
-Comp.
-R. & Regs. r.
-111-2-2 that regard specific clinical health care services as outlined at Ga.
-Comp.
-R. & Regs. r. -111-2-2-.20 et seq.
+In accordance with the definition of "associated with and simultaneously developed or proposed," the Department shall consider simultaneous activities, including, but not limited to, construction, remodeling, development, and acquisitions, unless expressly not included by other provisions of these Rules, which are determined by the Department to be associated with one another, to be a single project. - (47) "Rural county" means a county having a population of less than 35,000 according to the United States decennial census of 2000 or any future such census. - (48) "Service-specific Rule" means those rules that are part of 111-2-2 that regard specific clinical health care services as outlined at 111-2-2-.20 et seq.